 What foods should people with blood type O eat?

-It is recommended that people with O blood types should consume "beneficial" animal products, including:
+It is recommended that people with O blood types should consume "beneficial" animal products, including:- beef

 People with type O blood are allowed to consume most meat products, including cold-water fish.
 Exceptions are listed further down this article.